Snger/reading-notes/tools/VisualStudio.md

 4. Build Order and Project Dependencies: Go to 'Solution Explorer'.
 Right click on Solution.
 Go to 'Project Dependencies...'.
 You will see 2 tabs: 'Dependencies' and 'Build Order'.
 This build order is the one in which solution builds.
 Check the project dependencies and the build order to verify if some project (say 'project1') which is dependent on other (say 'project2') is trying to build before that one (project2).
 This might be the cause for the error.
 5. Check the path of the missing .dll: Check the path of the missing .dll.
 If the path contains space or any other invalid path character, remove it and try building again.

+## Debug Error: The source file is different from when the module was built
+1. Go to Tools -> Options -> Debugging -> General and uncheck "Require source files to exactly match the original version".
+It allows you to use source code which is not the same as original version.
+2. Right click your breakpoint for debugging and select Location, please check "Allow the source code to be different from the original version".